As a registered oral health practitioner, you have certain responsibilities under the Health Practitioners Competence Assurance Act 2003.

 The Standards Framework for Oral Health Practitioners describes the minimum standards of ethical conduct, and clinical and cultural competence that patients and the public can expect from oral health practitioners.

-These standards are defined in the ethical principles, professional standards and practice standards that govern all dentists, dental specialists, dental therapists, dental hygienists, orthodontic auxiliaries, dental technicians and clinical dental technicians.
+These standards are defined in the ethical principles, professional standards and practice standards that govern all dentists, dental specialists, dental therapists, dental hygienists, oral health therapists, orthodontic auxiliaries, dental technicians and clinical dental technicians.

 There are five ethical principles registered oral health practitioners must adhere to at all times: